 - Standard wire crimp tool

 You can take a look at the security camera wire diagram below before running cables.

 WiFi & PoE IP security camera connection diagram

 Note: Some detailed tools are not mentioned here.
-You can see the best tools for drilling holes here.
 If you need to run underground wires for security cameras to monitor your garden, driveway, etc. PVC/metal conduits are necessary.

 Installing security camera wires inside of your house, such as the attic, soffit, siding, etc. is much easier than the outside job.

 You can follow this security camera wire installation guide to hide or run the wires in your house.

 Step 1.
 Design the central surveillance hub before snaking security camera cabling.
 The place where you place your NVR/DVR --- the central surveillance hub ---in your house determines the route of wiring.
 Placing your NVR/DVR smartly in your house can help you get rid of messy wiring disaster.

 The place should be easy to access so that you can hardwire your security camera comfortably from anywhere in your house.
 Attics and your Internet router are ideal places for NVR/DVR.